How a Suit Should Fit from Head to Toe — Men’s Style Guide

 3. The Tie: The Style Connector

-The tie should complement your suit and shirt — not compete.
+Compliments suit and shirt — doesn’t compete.

-Tip hits the top of your belt buckle
+Tip hits the top of your belt buckle.

-Width matches your build: broad shoulders skip skinny ties; slim frame avoids wide ties
+Width matches your build: broad shoulders skip skinny ties; slim frame avoids wide ties.

 4. The Trousers: Balance & Proportion